ganrad/aks-aspnet-sqldb-rest/README.md

 2. Update the Release pipeline
     - Edit the release/deployment pipeline and add a stage for production eg., *Prod-Env*.
 This stage should deploy the microservice artifacts to **production** namespace on your AKS cluster.
 Refer to [Section H](#h-define-and-execute-claims-api-release-pipeline-in-azure-devops-services).
-    - In the *QA-Env* stage, add a *Deploy to Kubernetes* Task.
+    - In the *QA-Env* stage, add a *Kubectl* Task.
 Use this *Task* to retrieve the external/public IP address assigned to the **aks-aspnetcore-lab-qa-claims-api** service in the **qa-test** namespace.
 Refer to the Kubernetes CLI command snippet below.

       ```bash
       # Retrieve the Public/External IP address assigned to the microservice in 'qa-test` namespace